 A very famous story is that of Peggy the Bull Terrier because of the way she had rescued her family members!

-Bull Terriers are not so fond of the water, but still, some of them do swim compared to many others that truly detest water and would drown immediately if in touch with it!
+Bull Terriers are not so fond of the water, but still, some of them do swim compared to many others that genuinely detest water and would drown immediately if in touch with it!

 But, Peggy has saved the life of the boy of her family while he was drowning, and brought him back alive at the shore!
 This shows how determined and how far Bull Terriers will go for the well-being of the family!

-Another time Peggy intervened was to save her family from fire which started burning because of unatteneded clothes left close to the fireplace.
-Peggy’s consistent bark stirred reaction from the family and served to save their lives!
+Another time Peggy intervened was to save her family from a fire which started burning because of unattended clothes left close to the fireplace.
+Peggy’s consistent bark stirred a reaction from the family and served to save their lives!

 Military Service Bull Terriers

-- Nelson, the Bull Terrier that served with the Vice Admiral Gordon Campbell, from 1906 until 1919.
+- Nelson, the Bull Terrier that served with Vice Admiral Gordon Campbell, from 1906 until 1919.